BartMassey/gpgame-markers/README.md

 useful for feeding to a laser cutter to make wooden markers for the [Glass Plate Game](http://glassplategame.com).

+The SVG generator is written in Python 3.
 The easiest way to get the files is to just run "make" on the Makefile.
 This will produce PDF by default.
 If you just want SVG or do not have "cairosvg", which is used to generate the PDF from the SVG, say "make svg".

-By default, the SVG generator used is one written in Python 3.
-If you would prefer a Haskell version of the generator, edit the `Makefile`; you must have GHC installed (or some other Haskell compiler, in which case edit the Makefile further).

-The markers with the numbers can be cut from the front: set the laser cutter so that the blue is a gentle emboss and the black is a full cut.
+The markers with the numbers can be cut from the front: set the laser cutter so that the black is a gentle raster emboss and the yellow is a full vector cut.

 The other two files comprise front and back of the other markers.
-Print the front first so that you get the two black alignment holes useful for cutting the back.
-I suggest taping down a sheet of paper under the wood before cutting the front, so that it will be punched at the alignment holes.
-This will let you flip over the wood and line it up with the holes in the paper before cutting the back.
+As with the numbers, use raster with the black and vector with the yellow.
+The easiest way is probably to tape down the stock and cut the front first, which will free up a panel that you can flip over and drop back into the hole to cut the back.

+There are two other versions of this generator in the repo that were written in Haskell, but maintaining generators in parallel seemed like a lot of pointless work.
+Dig them out if you like.

 This work (such as it is) is licensed under the "MIT License".
 Please see the file COPYING in this distribution